isonnymichael/cirqa-docs/tokenomics.md

 <div class="cirqa-highlight">

-The CIRQA token is the governance and utility token of the Cirqa protocol.
+The CIRQA token is the governance and reward token of the Cirqa scholarship platform.
 This document outlines the token's economic model, including its supply, distribution, utility, and value accrual mechanisms.
-The tokenomics are designed to align incentives between users, liquidity providers, and governance participants.
+The tokenomics are designed to align incentives between students, investors, and community participants who support educational funding.

 </div>